MorbidRose916/morbidrose916.github.io/_projects/excursion.md

 In this project, I had to create a web page which advertises a product called “Excursion.”
 From start to finish using HTML, CSS, Command Line Interface, Git, and GitHub.

-The web page should advertise a mobile app which helps users record and share their experiences, using a video and landscape imagery to set the scene.
-A landing page is a vital tool in marketing a product these days, and the goal will be to entice potential customers into using the product.
+The web page needed to advertise a mobile app which helps users record and share their experiences, using a video and landscape imagery to set the scene.
+Need to build a landing page since it's a vital tool in marketing a product these days, the goal will be to entice potential customers into using the product.

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: